-The Proposer must submit a budget detailing costs necessary to accomplish the project objectives and activities outlined in the Task/Activity Plan, see the Suggested Format for Budget Summary and Expenditure Report, Attachment D. It is recommended that the budget detail be submitted in Excel compatible or Excel format.
+The Proposer must submit a budget detailing costs necessary to accomplish the project objectives and activities outlined in the task/activity plan (Attachment E, Fixed Price Budget by Task and Subtask).
+It is recommended that budget detail be submitted in Excel compatible or Excel format.

 Objects of expenditure used in the budget summary may vary depending on the project.
 Costs must be justified in terms of activities and objects of expenditure and must be reasonable (i.e., consistent with current market price) and necessary to accomplish the objectives of the project.
-The budget must evidence that financial resources are adequately and appropriately allocated among cost categories in a cost-effective and prudent business manner to accomplish project objectives and activities.
+The budget must provide evidence that financial resources are adequately and appropriately allocated among cost categories in a cost-effective and prudent business manner to accomplish project objectives and activities.
 Services to be purchased from other agencies, subcontractors, including any amounts subcontracted to HUBs, consultants, and others must be specified.

-This section of the proposal must also contain a proposed Schedule of Task Completion, Attachment E, which ensures completion of tasks and the delivery of products by specified dates.
+This section of the proposal must also contain a proposed Task Activity Plan (Attachment F) which ensures completion of tasks and the delivery of products by specified dates.
 Payment will be made upon satisfactory performance of services, receipt by the Texas Education Agency of specified deliverables, and receipt of properly prepared and certified invoices/expenditure reports.